BolajiAyodeji/bolajiayodeji.com/content/vc/how-to-convert -github -markdown-files-to-a-simple-website.md

 ![](https://cdn-images-1.medium.com/max/880/0*gM8PZEN4U-er19ne)

-* You don’t need to use the command line or anything other than your browser.
+* You don't need to use the command line or anything other than your browser.
-* It doesn’t require any knowledge in Jekyll.
+* It doesn't require any knowledge in Jekyll.
-* It’s completely compatible with any bunch of markdown files you already have in any existing repository without any modification to those files.
+* It's completely compatible with any bunch of markdown files you already have in any existing repository without any modification to those files.
 That includes the basic `README.md`almost all repositories contain.
 * The markdown files will remain just as readable and usable in Github than in